mdcramer/mdcramer.github.io/_deep-speeling-blog/2017-09-16-Smaller-batches-and-Dropout.md

 ---
 ## Batch size of 256 is too large

 I used a batch size of 256 during my first crack at training the RNN and, as can be seen below, it crashed before completing the first epoch.
-I'm not sure how long it took to get to that point, but it was probably only a couple hours out.
+I'm not sure how long it took to get to that point, but it was probably only a couple hours in.

 ## Adding Dropout